drocheam/optrace/docs/source/details/color.rst

 While the underlying lightness values remain unchanged, this subjective alteration arises from the Helmholtz-Kohlrausch effect :footcite:`HelmKohlWiki`, which describes how color saturation can enhance perceived lightness.
-As the saturation was clipped and its maximum value is dependent on the spectral wavelength, the saturation ratios are distorted, causing this effect to manifest differently for each color.
+As the saturation was clipped and its maximum value is dependent on the spectral wavelength, the saturation ratios are distorted.
 The third image demonstrates the Perceptual Colorimetric rendering intent.
 A clear reduction in saturation across all colors is evident.
 However, the chroma ratios are preserved, and the lightness gradient aligns with the original lightness image.